tatumio/ecosystem-addons/examples/configurable-extension/README.md

 [ConfigurableExtension] disposed
 ```

-## @tatumio/tatum package
+## 📦 @tatumio/tatum Package

-Tatum SDK package should be used as a dev dependency in the extension.
+The Tatum SDK package should be enlisted as a dev dependency within the extension.